Classic US sandwiches from club to Reuben: where they were invented and where to try them

 Cleveland’s native sandwich is a real feast for the senses; grilled or deep-fried kielbasa sausage is piled on a bun and topped with mounds of French fries, coleslaw and a generous slathering of barbecue sauce.
 Details about the dish's invention are surprisingly scarce, but it's generally agreed that Virgil Whitmore, the resourceful owner of Whitmore's Bar-B-Q in Warrensville Heights, came up with the sandwich in the 1940s when he decided to combine the ingredients on a whim.

-These days, some of the finest Polish boy sandwiches you can eat are dished out from unassuming Cleveland food truck Seti's Polish Boys, which has been operating for over 20 years.
-Or, for something a bit more high-end, head to Banter, where the Polish boys are made with gourmet, house-made kielbasa sausages and can be enjoyed with local craft beers and delicious wines.
+These days, some of the finest Polish boy sandwiches you can eat are dished out from unassuming Cleveland food truck Seti's Polish Boys, pictured.
+For something a bit more high-end, head to Banter, where the Polish boys are made with gourmet, house-made kielbasa sausages and can be enjoyed with local craft beers and delicious wines.

 Brent Hofacker/Shutterstock